ahmedhosssam/ahmedhosssam.github.io/content/posts/chatbang/index.md

 First, you need to log-in to ChatGPT's website.
 Second, you need to allow the clipboard permission for chatgpt.com to make chatbang copy the content of the page and access the clipboard without asking, if you didn't allow that permission, `chatbang` will get stuck in the terminal because the browser waits for your permission to allow the clipboard access.

-You can do these steps by executing `chatbang --config`, by default chatbang uses `/usr/bin/google-chrome` as a default browser, if you want to change it to any Chromium-based browser (after executing `chatbang --config`) you can change it from the config file `$HOME/.config/chatbang/chatbang`. change it to the correct path of your favorite Chromium-based browser.
+You can do these steps by executing `chatbang --config`, by default chatbang uses `/usr/bin/google-chrome` as a default browser, if you want to change it to any Chromium-based browser (after executing `chatbang --config`) you can change it from the config file `$HOME/.config/chatbang/chatbang`.
+Change it to the correct path of your favorite Chromium-based browser.

 ## Playing with the DOM Tree